zoot101/snapraid-daily/README.md

 # Quick-Start

-I've tried to make the readme here as detailed as possible, and I encourage reading it through entirely.
-However nothing beats getting something up and running quickly, so to get started quickly with the script do the following:
+I've tried to make the readme here as detailed as possible, and I encourage reading it through entirely but over time it has grown in size.
+As nothing beats getting something up and running quickly, below is a brief guide to get started quickly with the script.

+First, ensure **SnapRAID** is functioning okay on your system - that is, you can run sync and scrub operations without errors.

-If on Debian or a Debian-based distro like Ubuntu or Mint install the provided package like so:
+To install the script, if on Debian or a Debian-based distro like Ubuntu or Mint install the provided package like so:

 * Download the latest Debian package from the release page [HERE](https://github.com/zoot101/snapraid-daily/releases)
-* Install it like so and answer the prompts if you want to run the script as a different user.
-All dependencies should be installed automatically.
+* Install it like so - all dependencies should be installed automatically.
+Answer the prompts if you want to run the script as a different user.
   - `sudo apt install ./snapraid-daily_1.5.0-1_amd64.deb`
 * Edit the config file that was installed at **/etc/snapraid-daily.conf** to your needs.
-The comments included should help, if not read on below.
+The comments included should help, check out the installed manual entry for the config file like so, or read on below.
+Note that the script should run out of the box with the default config file.
+  - `man snapraid-daily.conf`
 * Call the script directly to test it out.
+See the [Usage](#usage) section below.
+  - `snapraid-daily`
-* Start the systemd-timer with **sudo systemctl start snapraid-daily.timer**
+* Start the systemd-timer like so:
+  - `sudo systemctl start snapraid-daily.timer`

-If using a non-Debian based distro, install the script manually like so:
+To install the script on a non-Debian based distro, install the script manually like so:

 * Download the script from this page [HERE](https://github.com/zoot101/snapraid-daily/blob/main/snapraid-daily)
 * Place it somewhere and make it executable.
+For Example:
-  - `chmod +x snapraid-daily && cp snapraid-daily /usr/bin/`
+  - `chmod +x snapraid-daily && sudo cp snapraid-daily /usr/bin/`
 * Copy the config to **/etc/snapraid-daily.conf** and edit it to your needs.
 Just like above, the comments included should help, if not read on below.
+Note that the script should run out of the box with the default config file.
 * Call the script directly to test it out.
+See the [Usage](#usage)
   - `snapraid-daily`
-* Copy the snapraid-daily.timer from the systemd-files folder here to **/etc/systemd/system**
+* Download the snapraid-daily.timer and snapraid-daily.service from the systemd-files folder here to **/etc/systemd/system**
   - See the section below [Running as a Non-Root User with Systemd](#running-as-a-standard-user-with-systemd) if you want to run the script as a different user than root.
 * Reload systemd and start the timer like so
   - `sudo systemctl daemon-reload && sudo start snapraid-daily.timer`

-For detailed instructions on each step of the way read on below.
+For detailed instructions on each step of the way or to use the more advanced features like the start/end/notification hooks, read on below.

 # Table of Contents